 Montage Palmetto Bluff

 Nestled along the idyllic May River of South Carolina, Montage Resort is the perfect setting for Southern sporting and spa-ing.
-Encompassing an extensive nature preserve, golf course, and spa, Montage Palmetto Bluff offers sought-after scenes of lowcountry luxury.
+Encompassing an extensive nature preserve, golf course, and spa, Montage Palmetto Bluff also offers sought-after scenes of lowcountry luxury.

 The Sanctuary Hotel

 Situated right in the heart of Historic Georgetown, 620 Prince is an eye-catching luxury bed & breakfast located in a beautiful fully restored, 1800’s house.
-The B&B marries historic charm with modern-day convenience for the perfect lowcountry stay.
+The B&B also marries historic charm with modern-day convenience for the perfect lowcountry stay.

 The Restoration Hotel